 Herbs can be a wonderful tool in aiding the body to deal with stress because, of all the things they do, one of the most important is that they nourish the body.
 This is exactly what you need in times of stress.
 Here are two categories of herbs that you should become best friends with this holiday season.

-Adaptogenic Herbs The first category is adaptogenic herbs.
+The first category is adaptogenic herbs.
 Adaptogens are defined as herbs which help the body to counteract the adverse effects of external stressors by generating nonspecific resistance.
 What this means in a nutshell is that they aid the body in dealing with stress by maintaining balance within all systems of the body.
 Whether your mood needs to be stabilized, your immune system needs boosting, or your liver needs to be detoxed, adaptogenic herbs are a wonderful key in helping the body to fix that weak link within your chain.
-Some examples of these powerhouse herbs are Eluthero, Maca, Holy Basil, Rhodiola, and Astragulas.
+Some examples of these powerhouse herbs are eluthero, maca, holy basil, rhodiola, and astragalus.

 Here is the part that is going to knock it out of the ball park.
 The liquid base is either almond or coconut milk.
 All you do is warm 8 to 10 oz of the milk, add 1 tablespoon of the powdered herbs to the milk, and mix it for about 20 seconds.
 The end result?
 A wonderful adaptogen hot coco that will nourish your body in its time of need.
 You can also do it cold if you prefer.

-Nervine Herbs The second category of herbs is nervine herbs.
+The second category of herbs is nervine herbs.
 Nerve herbs act as nerve tonics.
 Their primary function is to feed, regulate, and strengthen the nerve cells.
-These herbs can act as either a stimulant or a sedative, reducing pain and agitation within the nervous system.
+These herbs can act as either a stimulant or a sedative and soothes agitation within the nervous system.
 Since the brain and the nervous system help control so many functions within the body, it is so important to see that this system gets plenty of nourishment when you are feeling most stressed out.
 Some of my favorites are Kava, Scullcap, Hops, and Valerian.
 While these herbs do work wonderfully in combination, I like to use them individually as teas.
 Let's take a look at how to make them.

-About the Author Mike Stuchiner is a Master Herbalist, a graduate of the School of Natural Healing, has written 2 booklets on herbal medicine, published articles, owned his own herb store, and currently does private consultation through his web site, eliteherbalist.com.
+Mike Stuchiner is a Master Herbalist, a graduate of the School of Natural Healing, has written 2 booklets on herbal medicine, published articles, owned his own herb store, and currently does private consultation.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.